 The school is accredited by the Accrediting Council on Education in Journalism and Mass Communications.

 The School of Journalism and Mass Communication administers the following three undergraduate certificates.

-See Fundraising and Philanthropy Communication in the Catalog.
+See Certificate in Fundraising and Philanthropy Communication in the Catalog.

 The school encourages undergraduate majors to complete at least one internship.
 The school's internship coordinator helps students find appropriate positions.

 Undergraduate students may earn up to a total of 4 s.h. of internship credit, but not more than 3 s.h. from one single internship, registering with appropriate faculty sponsorship for JMC:2100 Journalism Internship (1-3 s.h.).
 Internships do not fulfill requirements for the major, but internship credit counts toward the total journalism and mass communication credit that students may apply toward a B.A. degree (maximum of 48 s.h.).
 Students may take internships for no credit through CCP:1201 Academic Internship.